 In a functionally differentiated world society, there is no real equilibrium.
 So when people say things like “We can balance economic growth with environmental protection” they are just kidding themselves (or lying).
 What they really mean is that we can have economic growth without causing excessive damage to the natural environment.
 Then we have to talk about what excessive damage means.
 But we can’t honestly claim that we aren’t damaging (or at least destabilizing) the natural environment.

 The equilibrium model cannot handle complexity.
 It belongs to a mechanistic worldview.
 But when we deal with autopoietic systems, structurally coupling, and irritation, we’re not talking about balance.
 The economy, for instance, can irritate and even destroy other systems, but there can never be a balance between systems.
-Society, understood as a vast system of communication, can irritate and even destroy all life on this planet, but there can’t be any balance.
 There cannot be balance between a system and its environment.
 As in any two-sided form, the marked and unmarked sides are not balanced.
 One side is ignored or not seen, and a system is always less complex than its environment.

 Along with irritation, we can speak of “disturbance,” as in saying that a system may be disturbed by its environment.
 But, as Luhmann argues,